Preparing for the Expo

 - Practice!!
 The more you prepare, the more confident you will be.

-- Plan to dress professionally – suit and tie for men, and a skirted suit for women.
+- Plan to dress professionally – this generally means a suit.

 - Conservative colors are recommended, as are appropriate skirt lengths.